Birthing mothers: your body in the first week after birth

 You’ll have some vaginal bleeding.
 This starts straight after birth and lasts for 4-6 weeks.
 The bleeding usually eases off over the first weeks and changes from bright red to red-brown.

-Pain after vaginal birth
+Pain and recovery after vaginal birth

 You might be sore after a vaginal birth, even if you haven’t had any tearing or stitches.
 This is because the muscles and nerves around your perineum have been stretched and bruised.